Starmie: Concept and creation

 Starmie evolves from the Pokémon Staryu when a "Water Stone" item is used on Staryu.
 Starmie is a purple starfish-like Pokémon with ten arms; its body resembles two starfish overlapped.
 Unlike most Pokémon, Starmie does not have a face, instead having a glowing red jewel at its center, which can glow in rainbow colors.
 Starmie's shiny form changes its body to a deep blue-purple and its jewel to cerulean with its barrier turning to red.
 Starmie, alongside its prior evolutionary stage, Staryu, are implied in-universe to be from outer space.
 At night, Starmie transmits radio waves into outer space.
 To move around, it lifts itself into the air and floats, although it has also been depicted walking.
 Starmie's English name is believed to be a play on words; in conjunction with its prior stage, Staryu, their names are a combination of "Starfish" or "Star", "You", and "Me".
 Both Staryu and Starmie are genderless.
 Its design is speculated to be based on the sunflower sea star, due to their shared similarities in color and large amount of arms.
 Starmie's jewel may be a reference to the Colour Timer from the Ultraman franchise.
 Starmie and Staryu's jewels start blinking when they are injured, similar to how Colour Timers indicate its user is running out of energy.
 The Ultraman reference is extended to their appearances in the Pokémon anime, where they communicate only using grunts instead of repeating their names, similar to how Ultras only grunt and shout during fights.

 The 2025 game Pokémon Legends: Z-A introduced a temporary, in-battle transformation for Starmie known as Mega Starmie.
 Mega Starmie looks identical to Starmie, but grows two human-like legs, which it can use to run around.
 It also poses with its arms on its hips when standing.
 Its Mega Evolution gives it high speed and strong attacking stats.
 In the games' lore, Mega Starmie takes on this form due to attempting to resemble humans, though it is unclear if this is to replicate or to replace humanity.
-Its design may be partially also inspired by the Japanese superhero Ultraman.
+Its design is believed to also be inspired by the Japanese superhero Ultraman.
+In Pokémon Champions, Mega Starmie was updated to receive the ability "Huge Power", which doubles the power of physical moves in battles.